misiektoja/psn_monitor/docs/configuration.md

 psn_monitor --set-webhook-url
 ```

-Each asks for the value with the input hidden, checks it before saving anything, then writes it to your dotenv file with permissions that allow only you to read it. `--set-npsso` signs in to PlayStation Network and reports which account the code belongs to. `--set-smtp-password` signs in to your mail server without sending anything. `--set-webhook-url` checks the URL shape without contacting the service.
-If the check fails, nothing is written, so a working setup is never replaced by a broken one.
-Replacing a value that is already saved is confirmed first, and an existing `export PSN_NPSSO=...` line is rewritten in place rather than having a second assignment appended below it.
-A secret you clear, such as declining the ntfy access token during setup, has its line removed from the file rather than left behind as an empty value.
-All three need an interactive terminal.
+These commands need an interactive terminal and keep input hidden. `--set-npsso` signs in to PlayStation Network and reports the account. `--set-smtp-password` checks mail sign-in without sending a message. `--set-webhook-url` checks the URL without contacting the service.
+A failed check leaves the saved value unchanged.
+Replacements require confirmation and the dotenv file is saved with owner-only permissions.

 Use `--env-file` to choose which file they write to.